NHTSA // CRASH-TESTED

 The Honda Pilot is a three-row midsize SUV that has been a cornerstone of the family hauler segment for over two decades.
 Targeting households that need genuine eight-passenger capacity without stepping into truck-based territory, the Pilot competes in one of the most hotly contested spaces in the American market.
 It blends everyday practicality with Honda's reputation for refined engineering, making it a perennial consideration for buyers prioritizing space and safety.

-The 2026 Honda Pilot earns an NHTSA Safety Index of 91 out of 100, an exceptional result driven by its federal crash-test stars and its recall record.
-No vehicle recalls are on file for this model year.
+The 2026 Honda Pilot earns an NHTSA Safety Index of 90 out of 100, an exceptional result driven by its federal crash-test stars and its recall record.
+It has 1 recall on record, reflected in the score.

 - new and teen drivers who want standard crash-avoidance tech